 In January 2013, Timberlake returned to the music scene with the hit single "Suit & Tie."
 The song appeared on his album The 20/20 Experience released that March, reaching the top of the album charts in its first week.
 Before the long-awaited album was released, Timberlake performed "Pusher Love Girl" and "Suit & Tie" alongside Jay-Z at the 2013 Grammy Awards ceremony.
 Timberlake continued to enjoy this wave of success in August when he picked up the VMA Vanguard Award at the MTV Video Music Awards.
 At the ceremony, he gave an impressive performance, which also featured a reunion with his *NSYNC bandmates.

 He quickly followed The 20/20 Experience with The 20/20 Experience Part 2 of 2 in October of the same year.
-The follow-up album didn't find the same critical acclaim that the previous iteration found, however the album still produced the hit single "Take Back the Night."
-In the spring of 2016 Timberlake released the lead single "Can't Stop the Feeling," which is featured on the DreamWorks animation Trolls, in which he is also executive music producer.
+The follow-up album didn't find the same critical acclaim that the previous iteration found, however, the album still produced the hit single "Take Back the Night."
+In the spring of 2016, Timberlake released the lead single "Can't Stop the Feeling," which is featured in the animated film Trolls.
+He also served as an executive music producer on the film.
 The track went straight to No. 1 on the Billboard Hot 100, as well as 16 other countries.

 'Man of the Woods' and Super Bowl Return